Building on Common Ground

-In 2013, a diverse group of faithful congregations formed a life-changing partnership for the intent of improving the living conditions of a neighbor in need of decent housing.
-As part of the journey, they discovered what they had in common, appreciated their differences and formed new friendships – and as a unified team they raised funds and built a home.
+In 2013, a diverse group of faithful congregations formed a life-changing partnership with the intent of improving the living conditions of a neighbor in need of decent housing.
+As part of the journey, they discovered what they had in common, appreciated their differences, and formed new friendships – and as a unified team they raised funds and built a home.

 Please consider volunteering, donating, or simply supporting the group effort that builds more than decent housing in Denton County.
 Promoting unity – one brick at a time.